looprock/gatehouse/README.md

 *base_path_append_name = HiddenField('Base Path Append Name')* - this will trigger '/{name}' to be appended to all base_path entries.
 Useful for things like terraform directory generation: some/path/s3/{name}.

 *cp_base_path_origin = HiddenField('Copy Base Path Origin')* - use the original base_path when copying the contents from tmpl_source_dir.
-This is helpful with Helm where you the shared configuration to be under a root dir with a values file under root/{environment}
+This is helpful with Helm where you invoke one of the base_path_append options but want the shared configuration to be under the root dir with a values file under root/{environment}

 *name_override = HiddenField('Filename Override')* - this will cause the name to be overridden with form values "{name}-{environment}" (same as the default value for target_file.)
 This is intended to enforce naming conventions without requiring people filling out the form to be aware of them.